Bell Super Air R MIPS.

 Removable Chin Bar

-ASTM DH-certified chin guard snaps on for descents and off for climbs in under 10 seconds without removing helmet.
+Light, breathable chin guard snaps on for descents and off for climbs in seconds without removing the helmet (CPSC/CE EN 1078, not DH-certified).

 Overbrow Ventilation